dsent/bullet-addons/src/telegram-iv/telegram-iv-readme.md

 ## Configuration

 Two optional per-page markers can be inserted using [Bullet's custom code](https://bullet.so/docs/embed-html-inside-notion/) blocks (Notion code block with the language set to `HTML` and caption to `bullet:HTML`).
 These spans can appear anywhere inside the page content.
-Wrapping inside a synced block is also supported (template unwraps those).

 ### 1. Set a custom Telegram channel